 Not writing software takes less time

+Looking back, I can't remember who I was trying to impress.
+Instead, what I remember is how much of the code I wrote in those all-nighters I threw away once I'd had some sleep.
 My mistake was to confuse "long hours" with "getting things done".
 You can't produce software (or anything else) without doing some work, but you can easily do lots of work without producing anything of value.
-Scientific study of overwork goes back to at least the 1890s—see Robinson2005 for a short, readable summary.
-The most important results for developers are:
+Scientific study of overwork goes back to at least the 1890s—see [Robinson2005] for a short, readable summary.
+The most important results are:

 Working over 21 hours in a stretch increases the odds of you making a catastrophic error just as much as being legally drunk.

 These facts have been verified through hundreds of experiments over the course of more than a century, including some on novice software developers [Fucci2020].
 The data behind them is as solid as the data linking smoking to lung cancer.
 However, while most smokers will at least acknowledge that their habit is killing them, people in the software industry still talk and act as if they were somehow immune to science.
 To quote Robinson's article:

 When Henry Ford famously adopted a 40-hour workweek in 1926, he was bitterly criticized by members of the National Association of Manufacturers.
 But his experiments, which he'd been conducting for at least 12 years, showed him clearly that cutting the workday from ten hours to eight hours—and the workweek from six days to five days—increased total worker output and reduced production cost… the core of his argument was that reduced shift length meant more output.